PDE characterisation of geometric distribution functions and quantiles: Complements for Section

-As a preliminary result, let us mention that a straightforward application of Lebesgue's dominated convergence theorem yields that $R_P$ is continuous at a point $x\in\R^d$ if and only if $P[\{x\}]=0$.
-In particular, $R_P$ is continuous over $\R^d$ when $P$ admits a density with respect to the Lebesgue measure.
+\begin{Proof}{Proposition \ref{PropRankIntermediateRegularity}} As a preliminary remark, let us observe that since $P$ is non-atomic over $\Om$, a straightforward application of Lebesgue's dominated convergence theorem yields that $\Fpg$ is continuous over $\Om$.
+Since $\|\Fpg(x)\|\leq 1$ for all $x\in\R^d$, we deduce that $\Fpg$ is continuous over $\Om$ and bounded on $\R^d$.